 Tenure-track faculty, tenured faculty and lecturers from

-The Faculty Innovation and Leadership Award Selection Committee will be chaired by a CSU faculty member.
-Minimally, members of the committee will include four faculty members to be determined by the Academic Senate CSU; two staff members from the Office of the Chancellor to be determined by the Executive Vice Chancellor for Academic and Students Affairs; and two students to be determined by the California State Student Association.
+The Faculty Innovation and Leadership Award Selection Committee is chaired by a CSU faculty member.
+Minimally, members of the committee will include four faculty members determined by the Academic Senate CSU; two staff members from the Office of the Chancellor determined by the Executive Vice Chancellor for Academic and Students Affairs; and two students determined by the California State Student Association.
 If the committee expands due to workload, faculty shall remain the majority and the committee shall remain proportional to its original composition.

 The selection committee will review all nomination materials and accompanying testimonies to determine award recipients.
 A formal review of each nomination will consider innovative and leadership efforts in areas that may include, but not limited to:

 Resources available for the 2020 awards can accommodate one Faculty Innovation and Leadership Award-winner from each CSU campus.